Chakravhiro/angular-cv-main/README.md

 ## Credits

-Angular for the framework, Bootstrap for making responsiveness easy, fontawsome for icons, kickresume for colour inspiration and cv tips,  https://www.photoshopsupply.com/ for their free 'subtle patterns'
+Angular for the framework, Bootstrap for making responsiveness easy, fontawsome for icons, kickresume for colour inspiration and cv tips,